Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Representation of the -calculus in

 \subsection{$\Pi$-points and $\sigma$-freshness}

 Given a subset $p\subseteq|\idiom|$, we can suggest two notions of `$a$ is fresh for $p$': \begin{itemize*} \item One inherited from nominal techniques: $\New{b}(b\ a)\act p=p$.
 We write this $a\#p$. \item One inherited from our syntactic intuitions: if $s\in p$ then $\Forall{u{\in}|\idiomprg|}s[a\ssm u]\in p$.
 We will make this formal in Definition~\ref{defn.afreshp} and write it $a\fresh p$. \end{itemize*} A \emph{point} is then defined to be a set of phrases for which these two notions of freshness coincide.
 This is Definition~\ref{defn.pi.point}.
-The interesting part is condition~\ref{item.point.lam}, which is not obviously just ``$a\#p\liff a\fresh p$''---for this, see the important and beautiful Proposition~\ref{prop.fresh.point}, which proves this from surprisingly little in the way of assumptions.
+The interesting part is condition~\ref{item.point.lam}, which is not obviously just ``$a\#p\liff a\fresh p$''---for this, see Proposition~\ref{prop.fresh.point} and Lemma~\ref{lemm.fresh.point.check}, which work from surprisingly little in the way of assumptions.

-We conclude with Proposition~\ref{prop.points.bigcap}, an important result asserting that $\points_\Pi$ is complete for finitely-supported diagrams (i.e. finitely-supported sets of points have an intersection that is also a point).
-This has some very useful consequences: for instance it makes possible the use of $\bigcap$ in Definitions~\ref{defn.some.ops}, and~\ref{defn.qasmu}, and also in Corollary~\ref{corr.lsm.char.1}.
+We conclude with Proposition~\ref{prop.points.bigcap}, an important result asserting that $\points_\Pi$ is complete for small-supported diagrams (i.e. small-supported sets of points have an intersection that is also a point).
+This has some useful consequences: for instance it makes possible the use of $\bigcap$ in Definitions~\ref{defn.some.ops}, and~\ref{defn.qasmu}, and also in Corollary~\ref{corr.lsm.char.1}.